lyubogeorgiev/Java-Advanced/Streams_Files_Directories/README.md

 Reading the file byte by byte.
 Sum all bytes of the file without the \r\n symbols for new line.
 The ascii codes for these symbols are 13 and 10, so we put a condition, if the byte which is read is 10 or 13 then we don't add it to the sum.

+Exercise 03 - All Capitals
+-

+Using FileReader class wrapped in a BufferedReader to read the file line by line.
+Once reading a current line from the file converting all characters to UpperCase by using the String method .toUpperCase and then writing the current line to the new file with PrintStream class.